atalantus/Algorithms-and-Data-Structures-Archive/07 - Dynamic Programming/0-1 Knapsack Problem/README.md

 The entry at row `i` and column `j` (`[i, j]`) then represents the maximum value that can be obtained by only taking items from `1` to `i` into account while not exceeding the weight limit `j`.

-We know fill the table.
+We now fill the table.

 First we can fill the `0`-th row with `0`. (max value with no items is `0` for any weight limit)